If you're new to fingerstyle guitar, here's a guide to reading and understanding fingerpicking guitar tabs.

 Other special effects found in fingerstyle guitar, such as harmonics, bends, palm muting, etc. are notated much the same way in fingerpicking guitar tabs as in regular tabs.
 In order to represent these techniques in tablature, we use special symbols.

 Unfortunately, there is no standard way to notate fingerstyle guitar percussion.
-The most common technique is to notate percussion as ghost notes.
-This means that the various parts of the guitar body meant to be struck are notated along different lines of the guitar staff.
+The most common way to notate guitar percussion is to use ghost notes.

-I have not had much success in easily understanding this notation, even with the detailed notes provided by guitarists such as Jon Gomm.
+I have not had much success in easily understanding this notation, even with the detailed explanatory notes helpfully provided by Jon Gomm.
+Unfortunately, there doesn't seem to be a better way around this cumbersome approach.
 I recommend the best way is to watch a video or listen carefully to a recording of the fingerstyle guitar song that contains the percussion.

 Harmonics in Guitar Tablature

-Artificial harmonics, when notated in guitar tabs, must contain the fret number where you place your fretting hand, as well as the fret where the node is located.
+Although natural harmonics are notated the same way as in any other tablature, artificial harmonics are commonly used in fingerstyle guitar and require extra indications.
+When notating artificial harmonics in fingerstyle guitar tabs, the tablature must contain the fret number where you place your fretting hand, as well as the fret where the node is located.

-In this example, we want to place a finger on the second string in the 2nd fret and simultaneously touch the node at the 21st fret.
-This will produce a harmonic sounding an octave and a fifth higher than the fundamental.
+In this example, we want to place a finger on the second string in the 2nd fret while simultaneously touch the node at the 21st fret to sound the harmonic.
+This will produce an artificial harmonic sounding an octave and a fifth higher than the fundamental.

 An example of complex fingerstyle guitar